June 23rd, 2021

 Brene Brown, a research professor, and storyteller has centered her research on topics of shame, courage, empathy, and vulnerability.
 Why is this important you ask?
 Hold tight.

-These two points are important and interrelated for a few reasons.
-Post-Traumatic Stress Disorder, or PTSD, can occur after experiencing a traumatic event or events.
-The symptoms of trauma can be distressing, even greatly debilitating, and can cause significant challenges in the lives of those survivors.
+The symptoms of PTSD trauma can be distressing, even greatly debilitating, and can cause significant challenges in the lives of those survivors.
 Trauma is not something you ‘just get over'.

 The difficult part about trauma is that it feeds feelings of shame.
 Shame is the concept of, ‘I am bad’, ‘I am unworthy’, and ‘I am undeserving’.
 And yet, when we are able to dig deep within ourselves, allow ourselves to be vulnerable, and tap into our courage while being met with empathy and compassion, we are able to extinguish those feelings of shame and begin to heal.